Docaro

 UTILITY ROOMS AND STORAGE

-There is a dedicated laundry area in the Property.
-Located in the ground floor utility room off the kitchen.
-Condition: good.
-Cleanliness: clean.
-Washing machine included, condition good.
+The laundry area is located in the ground floor utility room off the kitchen.

 GARDEN AND OUTDOOR AREAS

 There is a lawn in the garden.
-Condition: fair.
-Some wear from use, needs mowing.

 ELECTRICAL AND GAS INSTALLATIONS

-The overall condition of the electrical installations in the Property is good.
+The overall condition of the electrical installations in the property is good.

 PLUMBING AND HEATING SYSTEMS

-There is a central heating system in the Property.
+There is a central heating system in the property.

 The type of fuel used for the central heating system is gas.

-There is a boiler in the Property.
+There is a boiler in the property.

 The boiler has been serviced within the last 12 months.

-There is not a separate water heater in the Property.
+There is not a separate water heater in the property.

 All radiators are in good working condition without leaks.
-Condition: good.

 All visible pipes are in good condition without signs of leaks or corrosion.
-Condition: excellent.

 All taps are functioning properly without drips or low pressure.
-Condition: good.

 KEYS AND SECURITY

-The instructions given to the Tenant regarding the keys are that the Tenant must keep the keys secure and not duplicate them without permission all keys must be returned at the end of the tenancy and any lost keys will result in a replacement fee.
+The instructions given to the tenant regarding the keys are that the tenant must keep the keys secure and not duplicate them without permission all keys must be returned at the end of the tenancy and any lost keys will result in a replacement fee.

-The Property has an alarm system installed.
-Condition: excellent, fully functional.
+The property has an alarm system installed.

-Confirmation that all keys have been returned is required at the end of the tenancy.
+Confirmation is required that all keys have been returned at the end of the tenancy.

 METERS AND UTILITIES

-There is not a water meter at the Property.
+There is not a water meter at the property.

 FURNISHINGS AND CONTENTS SCHEDULE